 How to Treat a Concussion in Children

-If your toddler has a concussion, then follow-up care is more difficult.
+For young children, concussion follow-up care is more difficult.
 Do what you can to protect them from falls and encourage as much rest as possible.
 If you can get them to solve some puzzles, that’s great.
 You may need to work with your family physician to set up a realistic care plan.

-What Not to Do After a Concussion
+What Not to Do after a Concussion

 What are some things you should avoid while you heal from your concussion?
 Don’t push yourself to do more than you can handle, don’t rush your recovery, and don’t return to sports or work environments that put you at risk for another concussion.